em00k/modp-zxnext/README.md

 requires modvol.dat file in /SYS, this has been included. modp should be placed in to your /DOT folder

+Please note that banks 16 onwards are used depending onm the size of the module.
+Banks 16-17 are backed up and restored on exit.
+Next Basic should assign back from the end of RAM.
+This may change in time.

 run the demo modp-example.bas

 Usage :